amitkc2309/document-ingestion/README.md

 # Document Ingestion System

-A comprehensive document management system that allows users to upload, process, search, and query documents of various formats (PDF, DOCX, etc.).
+A comprehensive document management system that allows users to upload, process, search and manage documents of various formats (PDF, DOCX, etc.).

 ## Features